 Invincible is hardcore and unabashed, and its lore never feels uninspired.
 With characters like Damien Darkblood who is mix of Rorschach and Dracula, bringing vampiric lore into the mix and Omni-man bringing the story of Viltrum which ultimately plays the most important role in the story, there are so many elements which aren’t already done in this exhausted genre, which is saying a lot.

 The relatability plays an important part in inducing engagement as apart from a few exceptions, the superheroes are shown to have have very real family issues, relationship problems and existential problems which seem to drive the story more than the actual “Villain” antagonists.
-Heroes get hurt, Invincible gets his ass beat more times than I can think of, yet it hardly takes away from the prestige and the magnificence of the scenes.
+Heroes get hurt, Invincible gets beaten more times than I can think of, yet it hardly takes away from the prestige and the magnificence of the scenes.

 Invincible Season 1: The Various Ironies